devgeek2700/StackOverflow-Clone-Using-MERN/README.md

 Stack Overflow is a popular online community and question-and-answer (Q&A) platform that focuses on programming and software development topics.
 The platform allows developers to ask questions, provide answers, and engage in discussions related to various programming and technical issues.

+## Key Features

+# Post Question
+- Users can submit programming or technical questions for community assistance.

+  # Post Answer
+- Users can provide solutions or explanations by answering questions posted by others.

+# Delete Question
+- Users can remove their own questions if they no longer need assistance or find a solution.

+# Delete Answer
+- Users can delete their answers, useful for correcting mistakes or updating information.

+# Update User Profile
+- Users can edit and enhance their profiles, showcasing their skills and experience.

+# Vote Question
+- Users can express approval (upvote) or disapproval (downvote) for questions based on quality.

 ## Prerequisites